gecos-team/gecoscc-installer/README.md

 Now you can log into your brand new Control Center using your web browser.

-If you can see the web interface, follow these steps to finish the configuration:
+If you can see the web interface, log into your server, run the installer again, and follow these steps to finish the configuration:

 * Select POLICIES to download and install last version of workstation policies.